VladislavYVT/sat_test/README.md

 In the end, my metrics aren't particularly satisfying to me, as the accuracy of prediction is about 83ish, and it seems like a task where 99% should be easily achievable, I have plans for further work, but I'm not sure about the deadline of the solution, so I have to wrap it up at some point
 The solution overall is more prone to overclaiming with only 3% of correct pairs being identified as incorrect and almost 25% of incorrect being identified as correct as a result of testing.
 I also did not find any evidence of it being the result of overfitting, as errors were somewhat uniform between the train and test split of the data.
+UPD:
+with new sampling (significantly increased using fsat images) it's around 10%/10% errors

 Further work would include:
 - Additional data augmentation